wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS-Extensions.md

 ```

 <!-- begin box warning -->
-**IMPORTANT:** The configuration used above must match configuration used in the application otherwise your extension will never get a proper activation status.
+**IMPORTANT:** The configuration used above must match the configuration used in the application otherwise your extension will never get a proper activation status.
 <!-- end -->

-The Extensions SDK doesn't provide a shared instance for `PowerAuthExtensionSDK` class and therefore you have to manage that instance on your own.
-The example above shows a beginning of simple controller implementing extension for Today Widget.
-For all other code examples, we're going to use `this.powerAuthExt` as properly initialized instance of `PowerAuthExtensionSDK` object.
+The Extensions SDK doesn't provide a shared instance for the `PowerAuthExtensionSDK` class and therefore you have to manage that instance on your own.
+The example above shows the beginning of a simple controller implementing an extension for the Today Widget.
+For all other code examples, we're going to use `this.powerAuthExt` as a properly initialized instance of the `PowerAuthExtensionSDK` object.

 ## Getting Device Activation Status

-Unlike the iOS SDK, the Extension SDK provides only a limited information about activation status.
-You can actually check only whether there's locally stored activation or not:
+Unlike the iOS SDK, the Extension SDK provides only limited information about activation status.
+You can check only whether there's locally stored activation or not:

 ```swift
 if this.powerAuthExt.hasValidActivation() {